Cross-Sector Impact Grants

 Partnership Eligibility

-For purposes of this program, partnering entities are defined as a total of two parties working together for purposes of the proposed project.
+For the purposes of this program, partnering entities are defined as a total of two parties working together for purposes of the proposed project.
 One entity must represent one or more artistic disciplines listed above and may be an individual artist or organization.
 One entity must represent an area of community impact listed above and must be an organization.
 These must be the only two official project partners in the grant application, although additional individuals and/or organizations may be involved in the project’s implementation.

 Examples of eligible partnerships include: